-- a) Modalities of Distance Education- Correspondence courses, Open Schools and Universities, Education Broadcast: TV and Radio, CAI. - b) Impact of information technology revolution on distance education- Internet and its uses, emergence of on-line education.
+- a) Modalities of Distance Education- Correspondence courses, Open Schools and Universities, - b) Education Broadcast: TV and Radio, CAI.

+ICT in distance education

+- a) Impact of information technology revolution on distance education- Internet and its uses - b) Emergence of on-line education.